The HBS Interview – Two Real Life Experiences

 - How did that company meet or not meet Rachel’s expectations and what advice would she give someone looking to work there – the good and the challenges.
 Note that the interviewer cited a specific story that Rachel had given in her essays, which made Rachel feel good – she had caught the adcom’s attention in the essay!

 - Describe in more detail the challenge cited in Rachel’s latest job.
-This question referenced the descriptions that Rachel put into the application form itself where she was asked to cite a specific accomplishment and a challenge for each position she listed
+This question referenced the descriptions that Rachel put into the application form itself, where the application asked her to cite a specific accomplishment and a challenge for each position she listed

-- Explain how Rachel’s company was tackling the latest trends in health and wellness (her company is not known for healthy products)
+- Explain how Rachel’s company tackled the latest trends in health and wellness (her company lacks recognition for healthy products)

 - How is Rachel’s company’s relationship with Wal-Mart and how does she navigate meetings with them